Contents

-1. What is Varicap Diode?
+What is a Varicap Diode?

 A varied (variable capacitance) diode is a unique semiconductor, also known as a varactor or tuning diode.
-It provides voltage-dependent capacitance exploitation capabilities on the device’s p-n junction in reverse-bias.
+It provides voltage-dependent capacitance exploitation capabilities on the device’s p-n junction in reverse bias.

-2. Varicap Diode type and application
+Varicap Diode type and application

 Below, we will discuss the different varicap diode types.
 We also explored some of the component’s applications.